godaddy/node-cluster-service/README.md

   (in bytes), the process will be restarted gracefully.
 Only one worker will be restarted at a time.
 * restartOnUpTime (default: disabled) - If a worker process exceeds the specified uptime threshold (in seconds), the process will be restarted gracefully.
 Only one worker will be restarted at a time.
+* commands - A single directory, an array of directories, or a comma-delimited list of directories may be provided to auto-register commands found in the provided folders that match the ".js" extension.
+If the module exposes the "id" property, that will be the name of the command, otherwise the filename (minus the extension) will be used as the name of the command.
+If relative paths are provided, they will be resolved from process.cwd().

 ## Console & REST API